 - Summer semester does count as one additional semester to raise your cumulative GPA if your appeal is approved.
 If the appeal is denied, you will remain suspended regardless of your cumulative GPA at the completion of their Summer coursework.

-- Applications and deadlines for appeals are available through the Office of Academic Support and Advising.
+- Applications and deadlines for appeals are available through Major Exploration and Academic Probation.

 - All appeals are reviewed by the University Academic Review Committee.
 The University Academic Review Committee’s decisions are final.